JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/advanced/index.md

 ---
 type: TutorialStep
-date: 2020-09-10
+date: 2021-05-13
 title: Advanced Usage
-technologies: []
+technologies: [sphinx]
 topics: []
 author: pwe
-subtitle: TODO
+subtitle: MyST has a lot more to offer than just Markdown-in-Sphinx.
-thumbnail: ../python-logo.png
+thumbnail: thumbnail.png
 ---

 If you've been around Sphinx for a while, you know: it has some powerful machinery.
 MyST adds some power of its own.